spemer/spemer.github.io/_posts/2021-09-21-customize-website-scrollbar-with-css-no-javascript.md

 }
 ```

-Customizing scrollbar is non standard method to styling, so you need `-webkit-` **[vendor prefix](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix)** to use pseudo-elements above.
+Customizing scrollbar is non standard method to styling, so you need `-webkit-` <a href="https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix" rel="noopener noreferrer" target="_blank" class="markdown-link">vendor prefix</a> to use pseudo-elements above.

 ---